 Maine OUI laws also penalizes cases more aggressively when “aggravating circumstances” like a BAC reading of 0.15 gr. % or more is obtained in a post-arrest forensic test.
 Another aggravating circumstance will be utilized against the driver by the prosecutor if any passenger within her or his vehicle was under the age of 21 years.

 Finally, when an accused impaired motorist was substantially exceeding the speed limit to the extent of going 30 mph or more over the posted limit, or had an accident, Maine laws require a mandatory minimum two-day jail sentence.
 Plus, laws in Maine penalize those who refuse to submit to an implied consent test of your breath, blood, urine, after being told by the officer of your legal obligation to provide that sample.

-This “refusal to be tested” will result in four (4) days of jail time and the imposition of a $600 fine.
+This “refusal to be tested” will result in DUI penalties that include four (4) days of jail time and the imposition of a $600 fine.
 All fines have substantial surcharges of 20% plus additional fees.
 Some judges routinely exceed these minimum sentences.

 Finally, when our legal team members provide you with a free lawyer consultation, the information we receive will be held in strict confidence.
 Our goal is to assist you in finding a fair, equitable and sensible solution to your case.
 In fact, after our no cost interview, if you will not be able to afford private legal counsel, we will explain how you can obtain an appointed criminal defense lawyer near me for your criminal case.

 DUI Lawyers Near Me in Portland or Saco, Maine